 - Residential buildings which have 3 or more units.

-- Sprinkler Systems which are not part of a general building permit.
-Does not include one and two family dwellings.
+- Sprinkler Systems -Does not include one and two family dwellings.

 - Special Amusement Buildings